jdautell/data-analyst-portfolio/README.md

-# My Data Analyst Portfolio
+# Jordan Dautelle - My Data Analytics Portfolio

 Welcome to my GitHub Data Analyst portfolio!
 This repository showcases two in-depth case studies emphasizing my data analytics and visualization skills using tools such as R, SQL, and Tableau.